gax1985/NSCC/NSCC/Operating System Security/Oct. 3rd - Windows Administration Utilities.md

 A lot of small companies that do not want to be involved ,or large companies do not trust Microsoft are two situations of these entities not joining **WHQL**, which means :

-1. The driver is not getting updated by Microsoftr
+1. The driver is not getting updated by Microsoft
 2. The driver is not verified by Microsoft.
 3. You would have to update the drivers manually.